Can you spot an introvert?

 By listening to my mind, body, and my energy, I’m able to take better care of myself.

-I know it will take me up to 12 hours to destress and re-energise if I spend more than 4 hours around a group of others.
+I know it will take me up to 12 hours to destress and reenergise if I spend more than 4 hours around a group of people or in a stimulating environment,

 I make sure to eat high energy foods, rest before and after (cat naps are my favourite) and limit my time around large groups.